KatsimpasKonstantinos/Mask-Light/README.md

 # Mask-Light

 This Project allows a user to control an LED matrix.
-The ecosystem currently has an webapp, mobileapp and the microcontroller code.
+The ecosystem currently has a webapp, mobileapp and the microcontroller code.

 ## Components